 - When you’ll stock take.
 Setting a specific day and time helps to create a habit and introduce it into your routine.

 - How you’ll record your stock take.
-Using your software package to automate this will save time, reduce errors, and make updating your records and ordering more stock a breeze.
+Using your salon and spa software to automate this will save time, reduce errors, and make updating your records and ordering more stock a breeze.